 Main illustration: Hallie Bateman

-Live chat software is amazing.
-It can break down a lot of barriers between you and your customers.
-It allows for issue resolution/sales without lengthy hold times on the phone, and even help some customers become friends.
 But sadly, and inevitably, there will be people who abuse their access to your team.
 You can’t put a price on knowing how to react responsibly.
-You need to be prepared for how to deal with it – and know you’ll be supported by leadership – or your team is bound to churn.
+Both support managers and reps need to be prepared for how to swiftly deal with this behavior.

 What is inappropriate/abusive customer behavior?

 If you’ve never worked in frontline sales or support, or if your front-facing dealings have been limited you may not know this happens.
 It’s easy to think of tough customer conversations solely being based around them being angry or having to say no. Inappropriate or abusive behavior is different to anger.
 It ranges from short personal comments, to abuse, to borderline harassment.
 We’ve seen “Hi gorgeous!” to “You’re a f****** idiot!” all the way up to sexually explicit photographs.

 Non signed-in visitors are more likely to act in this manner because they benefit from anonymity.
 There’s no name, photo, or email address attached to their conversation.
 We witnessed snippets of this coming into our Inbox from people who chose not to leave an email address – occasionally they sent selfies, strange pictures, GIFs, or outright creepy comments.
 As these were random people from the internet, we couldn’t control this incoming content.
 But we could (and were determined to) control how we reacted to it and supported our team.

 When a support rep experiences inappropriate behavior, it can understandably be difficult to figure out what to do or where to go for help in the moment.
 That’s why it’s important to empower your team with a clear, consistent process.